kbilsted/CodeQualityAndReadability/Articles/BookReviews/ObjectThinking.md

 ## Comments

 <CommentText>
 **Comments, corrections and other editorial changes are very welcome.
 Just log onto Github, press the edit button and fire away.
-Have I left out important information about your favorite langue, press the edit button.
-Are there wordings that definitely are not english, press the edit button.
+Have I left out important information about your favourite language, press the edit button.
+Are there wordings that definitely are not English, press the edit button.
 Do you have something to elaborate.. press the edit button!! :-)**

 *Comments should go below this line (and use the following template).*